 SCOTT TURNER SCHOFIELD

-Recent projects include the recurring role of Liev in Pride: The Series on Amazon, and starring in the acclaimed short film Transmute.
-Scott has a starring role in The Conductor, a major motion picture premiering winter of 2018.
+Recent projects include the recurring role of Liev in Pride: The Series on Amazon, and starring in the acclaimed short film Transmute (written & directed by Star Victoria).
+He has a starring role in The Conductor, a major motion picture written and directed by Maria Peters, due out late 2018.

-Scott uses his celebrity platform to build bridges of understanding about transgender people in the mainstream, though he has served as an educator, consultant and spokesperson long before arriving in any spotlight.
-Considered one of his generation’s trailblazers in the movement for transgender liberation, Scott uses a mix of storytelling and advocacy to create and change policies at educational institutions and corporations.
-His TED Talk, “Ending Gender” is an acclaimed and globally-utilized tool for understanding gender diversity.
+Schofield uses his platform to build bridges of understanding about transgender people in the mainstream, and served as an educator, consultant and spokesperson long before arriving in any spotlight.
+Considered one of his generation’s trailblazers in the movement for transgender liberation, Schofield uses a powerful mix of storytelling and advocacy to create and change policies at educational institutions and corporations.
+His TED Talk, "Ending Gender" is an acclaimed and globally-utilized tool for understanding gender diversity.

 Andrea is a writer, director, producer, and transgender activist.
 While writing ads for ten years at top Chicago agencies, she authored tsroadmap.com, a how-to guide for transgender people.